 - detention – including Friday afternoon detentions with SMT/Pastoral staff for more serious incidents or a repeated failure to attend a detention set by a member of staff

 All students who receive a fixed term exclusion will be required to undertake a reintegration meeting with a senior member of staff.
 The Principal retains the right to increase the exclusion if the student fails to show remorse and acknowledge the behaviour that resulted in the exclusion.

 Support and intervention

-- The Academy runs intervention programmes to support students where need arises.
-For example anger management.
+- intervention programmes to support students where need arises.
+For example with anger management

 - TAMS Support organised with Havering (Transition, Attendance, Behaviour Support)

 - SENCO support for student and family within SEN team